A Self-Description of Jesus

 by Charles R. Swindoll

-Excerpted from Improving Your Serve: The Art of Unselfish Living, Copyright © 1981 by Charles R. Swindoll, Inc. (Thomas Nelson Publishers).
+Adapted from Improving Your Serve: The Art of Unselfish Living, Copyright © 1981 by Charles R. Swindoll, Inc. (Thomas Nelson Publishers).
 All rights reserved worldwide.
 Used by permission.

 Used with permission.
 All rights reserved.